-BUILDING CLOSURES: The Door's Manhattan and Bronx Youth Centers and housing sites will close early at 3pm on Wed., November 27, and will be closed on Thurs., November 28, and Fri., November 29.
-Regular hours will resume on Mon., December 2.
+BUILDING CLOSURES: The Door's Manhattan and Bronx Youth Centers and housing sites will close early at 3pm on Tues., December 31, and will be closed on Wed., January 1.
+Regular hours will resume on Thurs., January 2.

 About The Door